openssl/openssl/doc/designs/quic-design/quic-api-ssl-funcs.md

 QUIC always uses AES-128-GCM for Initial packets.
 At this time the handshake layer has not negotiated a ciphersuite so it has no “current” cipher.
-We could return AES-128-GCM here, but it seems reasonable to just return NULL as the encryption is mostly for protection against accidential modification and not “real” encryption.
+We could return AES-128-GCM here, but it seems reasonable to just return NULL as the encryption is mostly for protection against accidental modification and not “real” encryption.
 From the perspective of the Handshake layer encryption is not active yet.
 An application using QUIC can always interpret NULL as meaning AES-128-GCM is being used if needed as this is implied by using QUIC.